Pumpkin Spice Hot Chocolate Truffles

 Instructions

-• Combine the semi-sweet chocolate, International Delight Pumpkin Pie Spice Coffee Creamer, cocoa powder, cinnamon, and vanilla in a large microwave-safe bowl.
+• Combine the semi-sweet chocolate, heavy cream, cocoa powder, cinnamon, pumpkin pie spice and vanilla in a large microwave-safe bowl.
 Microwave on full strength for 1 minute, then whisk well.
 If any chocolate chunks remain, return to the microwave and heat in 15-second bursts, whisking well after each interval, until the mixture is smooth and shiny.
 Press a layer of plastic wrap directly on top of the chocolate, and refrigerate the bowl for about 2 hours, until it is firm enough to scoop and roll.

 • Dust your hands with a light coating of cocoa powder.
 Use an ice cream scoop to scoop a golf ball-sized ball of chocolate into your hands, and roll it into a smooth, even ball.
 (If you want to use a scale, each truffle should be about 1.75 oz.)
 You should get 14 large truffles from the batch.